The Parathyroid Gland

 The parathyroid glands are small endocrine glands located in the anterior neck.
 They are responsible for the production of parathyroid hormone (PTH).

-This article will consider the anatomical location, the different cells of the parathyroid gland, the actions of parathyroid hormone, the regulation of its secretion.
+This article will consider the anatomical location, the different cells of the parathyroid gland, the actions of parathyroid hormone and the regulation of its secretion.
 Finally clinical diseases affecting the parathyroid glands will be discussed in detail.

 The parathyroid glands are located on the posterior, medial aspect of each lobe of the thyroid gland.